-This piece, of course, isn't about deflating Kurt Gödel's metamathematics or even deflating his own comments about physics.
+This piece isn't about deflating Kurt Gödel's metamathematics or even deflating his own comments on physics.
 It's about deflating other people's applications of Gödel's theorems to physics.

 Indeed Gödel himself wasn't too keen on applying his findings to physics – especially to quantum physics.
 According to John D. Barrow:

 “Godel was not minded to draw any strong conclusions for physics from his incompleteness theorems.
 He made no connections with the Uncertainty Principle of quantum mechanics....”

 More broadly, Gödel's theorems may not have the massive and important applications to physics which some philosophers and scientists believe they do have.